Earthcomputer/multiconnect/docs/custom_payloads.md

 With the above example, clientbound custom payloads with the channel name `MYMOD|CHANNEL` will be received as `mymod:channel`, and serverbound custom payloads with the channel `mymod:channel` will be sent as `MYMOD|CHANNEL`.

 You can see a real-world example in multiconnect's own `fabric.mod.json`, which maps the `minecraft:register` channel to `REGISTER`.

+The default behavior is to use the string representation of resource locations in 1.12 custom payloads.
+Clientbound custom payloads without a mapping that are not in this form are silently dropped.